SyncfusionExamples/DocIO-Examples/Security/Remove-encryption-from-Word-document/.NET/Remove-encryption-from-Word-document/README.md

-# Encrypt Word document using C#
+# Decrypt Word document using C#

 The Syncfusion [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
-Using this library, you can **encrypt Word documents** using C#.
+Using this library, you can **decrypt Word documents** using C#.

-## Steps to encrypt a Word document programmatically
+## Steps to decrypt a Word document programmatically

 Step 1: Create a new .NET Core console application project.